 First, we use a script to scrape player’s projected points from numerous sources using R. Second, based on the user’s league scoring settings, we calculate players’ projections using an average of the analysts’ projections (by default, the sources are weighted according to historical accuracy).
 You can choose which projection sources to include, modify the weights, and choose to calculate a mean, weighted average, or robust average.
 A robust average is less affected by outliers (crazy projections).
 Third, we calculate the value of each player over a typical replacement player at his position (VOR) to determine player rankings.
 In addition, we calculate players’ risk levels, as defined by the average of: 1) injury risk from Sports Injury Predictor, and 2) the standard deviation of the players’ projected points and rankings across analysts.
 Note that risk is standardized to have a mean of 5 and a standard deviation of 2.
 We also display the “dropoff” in projected points for the next best 2 players at the same position.
 If a player has a high dropoff, you should consider targeting him because that position drops in value very quickly.
 For more info on how projected cost is calculated, see here.
 Using the custom rankings for your league settings, we also calculate the difference between a player’s overall rank and his average draft position (ADP).
 Positive values mean the player’s rank for your league is higher than ADP (i.e., he is under-valued according to ADP and you should consider drafting him).
 Negative values mean the player’s rank for your league is lower than ADP (i.e., he is over-valued according to ADP and will likely be drafted by others in your league too early in the draft).

 Note on risk: although bench players are important in the case of a starter’s injury or under-performance, it is generally best to draft starters with minimal risk to ensure solid, if not superior, performance.
 On the other hand, one should accept more risk with bench players because such a move has a low risk, high reward potential.
 For bench players, value over replacement may be less important than a player’s upside.
-We include players’ upside potential (ceiling) in the output, as defined by the players’ upper bound of their 95% confidence interval of their projected points.
+We include players’ upside potential (ceiling) in the output, as defined by the players’ 90th percentile of their projected points across analysts.

 - Draft your offensive starting lineup first before drafting bench players.
 Save Kickers and Defenses for later rounds because they are less predictable and score fewer points.